abpframework/abp/docs/en/Tutorials/Part-6.md

 * `FindByNameAsync` was used in the `AuthorManager` to query an author by name.
 * `GetListAsync` will be used in the application layer to get a listed, sorted and filtered list of authors to show on the UI.

-We will implement this repository in the next parts.
+We will implement this repository in the next part.

 > Both of these methods might **seem unnecessary** since the standard repositories already `IQueryable` and you can directly use them instead of defining such custom methods.
 You're right and do it like in a real application.
-However, for this **"learning" tutorial**, it is useful to explain how to create custom repository methods.
+However, for this **"learning" tutorial**, it is useful to explain how to create custom repository methods when you really need it.

 ## Conclusion